omarsha157/coffee-project/README.md

 # coffee-project
- a static non-responsive website about coffee
+ a non-responsive webpage about coffee made with HTML CSS